cuongnc24/Carbon-Emission-Analysis/README.md

 | 22917-3-2015 | Wind Turbine G114 2 Megawats | 1532608   |
 | 22917-2-2015 | Wind Turbine G90 2 Megawats  | 1251625   |
 | 12134-8-2017 | TCDE                         | 198150    |

+### Problem 2: What are the industry groups of these products?